mbaumer/us_hep_funding/docs/_states/NC.md

 <a name="NC-01"></a>
 [Back to top](#top)
 ## NC-01 -- Rep. George Butterfield (D)
+### Committees
+George Butterfield is the #9 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,896,000.00 in SC HEP grants.